 Information security will continue to remain an area of concern, despite the use of voice biometrics in authenticating customers.
 Banks will need to consider challenges such as preventing customers’ confidential information from being overheard when using voice services.
 In a joint study by the National Business Research Institute and Narrative Science, 12% of surveyed financial institutions cited the fact that AI technology is new and untested makes it risky to adopt.

 Despite rapid advancements in natural language processing and AI, even the best bots in their present state struggle with complex user queries.
 Financial institutions need to have proper escalation protocols in place for dealing with unanticipated situations to avoid customer frustration.

 Another challenge is that the financial sector highly regulated.
-This means that organizations need to lay out implementation roadmaps that take all the regulatory principles into consideration.
-The data-hungry nature of AI solutions requires companies to capture and mine vast volumes of customer data, which can lead to compliance issues.
+This means that organizations need to lay down implementation roadmaps that take all the regulatory principles into consideration.
+The data-hungry nature of AI solutions requires companies to mine vast volumes of customer data, which can lead to compliance issues.

-Netscribes helps companies in the financial services industry to identify emerging technologies and provides recommendations to guide their technology implementation strategy using an integrated research approach.
+Netscribes helps companies in the financial services industry to track emerging technologies and provides actionable insights to guide their investment strategies.
 To know more, contact firstname.lastname@example.org.